karel1980/regexpuzzle/README.md

 # Bugs

 When you open the puzzle using a bookmark, the state isn't loaded immediately.
 Just go to the address bar and hit enter to make it load

+When you change the zoom level in your browser you need to reload the page to align the regex labels.